 Here are a few ideas from our friends on how to be a Farm Rescuer!

-• The local FFA chapter in LaMoure, ND hosted a hot ham and cheese tailgating fundraiser at a home football game in support of Farm Rescue operations.
-Community members donated more than $500 to our mission and we were honored to receive a check from these amazing young men and women who "believe in the future of agriculture, with a faith born not of words but of deeds."
+A local FFA chapter in LaMoure, North Dakota, hosted a hot ham and cheese tailgating fundraiser at a home football game in support of Farm Rescue operations.
+Community members donated more than $500 to our mission, and we were honored to receive a check from these amazing young men and women who "believe in the future of agriculture with a faith born not of words, but of deeds."

-• Aetna Employee, Lisa Goetz raised money for Farm Rescue with a front-row parking space at her office building.
+Lisa Goetz, Volunteer Council Chair of Aetna, raised money for Farm Rescue with a front-row parking space at her office building.
 A drawing was held for the ownership of the great parking spot.
 For every dollar each person contributed, his or her name was placed in the drawing.